boblail/boblail.github.io/_posts/2015-05-09-about-face.markdown

 Alan Cooper’s _[About Face](https://www.amazon.com/dp/0470084111/ref=asc_df_04700841115833972)_ details a process for building the _right product._ And the first step is to tackle those three degrees of separation.

 ### Understanding customers
-> If you want to create good design solutions, there is no avoiding the hard work of really understanding the people who will interact with your product. (xxxiii)
+> If you want to create good design solutions, there is no avoiding the hard work of really understanding the people who will interact with your product.
+> <span class="author">xxxiii</span>

 “Really understanding” customers goes deeper than identifying their chief complaints with the competition, recording all your conversations with them, or identifying the tasks they need to perform.
 These methods are quite enough to create lists of features to develop; but they can not discover whether those features are, in the end, _desirable_ to your customers.

 It’s impossible to know if something will be desirable just by listening to what the customer asks for — or even by looking at what the customer _does._ One must understand her _context_ and her _motivations_ as well.

-> Goals, not features, are the key to product success (p25)
+> Goals, not features, are the key to product success
+> <span class="author">p25</span>

 Goals are the centerpiece of Cooper’s method.
 He outlines how to conduct research to ascertain them and how to design in light of them.